Documentation

 apt install doxygen rsync

-To build the html documentation simply run:
+To build the html documentation run:

 make html

-This copies all *.rst and associated media files from the project root into /doc/_board directory, so sphinx can find and correctly include these files
+This copies all *.rst and associated media files from the project root into /doc/_board directory, so sphinx can find and correctly include these files.

 Live-preview (sort of…)